ChazenLi/LongSeek/README.md

 this is also the exercise in this application of LLM in chem and bio, and this small TF got a good performance in new dataset( personally, in this 9M size maybe good)

+But the device can not hold more train and bigger framework, cause the whole training cost 12h or even more and the small model became overfit.

+thus this is a trial, but is connected with another multiretro-agent, which return an excellent result when using the CLI mode to doing those multistep prediction synthesis work, and those result were passed through the chemical synthesis worker's judgemnt.

 ## Requirements

 - Python 3.9+